Albericvgn/ChemBalancer/notebooks/report.md

 During the whole project we faced many challenges.
 From the start with the decision on how to design the interaction with the users.
 This led to the actual setting where the user can choose what to input for its reaction.
 The balance of the equation was less of a struggle as it really used skills we developped during the semester and last year.
 The next challege was the represenation of the reaction which was very time-consuming.
 In the end the vsg was a great compromise as is it easy to understand while keeping the major part of informations on the compounds structure and chemical reaction.
 In the end, the biggest challenge was the organization of the python package with all the constrincts and requierments that it goes with (tests, notebook...)

+## What next ?

+Improve the code to accept very complex molecules or large numbers of reactants and products.

 ## Conclusion: